OfficeDev/teams-toolkit/packages/sdk-react/README.md

 ### Scenario

 TeamsFx SDK for React is built to be used in React application.
-You can develope a new react web app for Teams Tab scenario.
+You can develop a new react web app for Teams Tab scenario.

 ### Calling the Microsoft Graph API